elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-is-ph-used-to-measure-the-acidity-or-basicity-of-a-solution.md

 _schema: default
 id: 168319
 date: 2025-02-03
-title: >-
-    How is pH used to measure the acidity or basicity of a solution?
+title: How is pH used to measure the acidity or basicity of a solution?
-article_title: >-
-    How is pH used to measure the acidity or basicity of a solution?
+article_title: How is pH used to measure the acidity or basicity of a solution?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content explains the concept of pH as a measure of acidity and basicity, including its mathematical definition, the pH scale, the significance of pH in biological systems, and the role of buffers in maintaining pH stability.
+    This content explains how pH is used to measure the acidity or basicity of a solution, detailing the mathematical definition, the pH scale, and its significance in biological systems and biochemical processes.
   page_keywords: >-
-    pH, acidity, basicity, hydrogen ions, hydroxide ions, logarithm, neutral, biological systems, enzymes, buffers, biochemical processes, homeostasis
+    pH, acidity, basicity, hydrogen ion concentration, hydroxide ion concentration, neutral, biological systems, enzymes, buffers, biochemical processes, homeostasis
 author: QuickTakes
 question: >-
     How is pH used to measure the acidity or basicity of a solution?